What is the Straight Line Depreciation Method?

 Now, as per the straight line method of depreciation:

 - Cost of the asset = $ 10,000

 - Salvage Value = $ 2000

 - Total Depreciation Cost = Cost of asset – Salvage Value = 10000 – 2000 = $ 8000

-- Useful life of the asset = 8 years
+- The useful life of the asset = 8 years

 Thus, annual depreciation cost = (Cost of asset – Salvage Cost)/Useful Life = 8000/8 = $ 1000